Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Polyconvexification of Isotropic Functions

 \section{Polyconvexification of Isotropic Functions}

-We now turn to our polyconvexification approach and introduce a reformulation in terms of the signed singular values of the deformation gradient, which is the basis for our neural-network design.
-For ease of notation, we drop the parameter dependence and restrict to functions \(W\colon\R^{d \times d} \to \R_{\infty}\) in this Section.
-The parameter-dependent formulation is given in direct analogy by adding the parameter vector \(\zeta\) and considering the function \(W(\,\cdot\,; \zeta)\).
+In this section, we present a polyconvexification approach based on a reformulation in terms of the signed singular values of the deformation gradient, which underpins our neural network design.
+For ease of notation, we omit the explicit parameter dependence and consider functions \(W\colon\R^{d \times d} \to \R_{\infty}\).
+The parameter-dependent formulation is obtained by direct analogy, by including the parameter vector \(\zeta\) and considering the function \(W(\,\cdot\,; \zeta)\).

-Assume the function \(W\) to be isotropic, we leverage the characterisation of isotropic functions via their signed singular values to reduce dimensionality in the representation.
-The problem of polyconvexification of an isotropic function can be reduced to the convexification of a function acting on the manifold characterised by the minors of the signed singular values.
-This formulation is advantageous in the numerical treatment of the problem since it is formulated for the space of signed singular values in $\R^d$, instead of $\R^{d \times d}$, the domain of $W$, and hence reduces dimensionality in the representative grid, rendering it an efficient approach for computing the polyconvex envelope using conventional algorithms, see e.g.~\cite{NPPW2024} and \cref{sec:IsoPolyAlg}, or as in the scope of this work, for learning and predicting the polyconvex envelope via structure-preserving artificial neural networks.
+Assuming that \(W\) is isotropic, we use its characterisation by signed singular values to reduce the dimension of the problem.
+In this formulation, polyconvexification of an isotropic function reduces to convexification of a function defined on the manifold determined by the minors of the signed singular values.
+This reformulation is advantageous because it reduces the domain from \(\R^{d \times d}\) to \(\R^d\), thereby reducing the computational cost of a grid-based representation of the polyconvex envelope.
+This reduced approach has been successfully applied in an efficient conventional polyconvexification algorithm \cite{NPPW2024} (see also \cref{sec:SVPC}).
+In the context of this work, it serves as the basis for learning and predicting the polyconvex envelope via properties-preserving artificial neural networks.